MicrosoftDocs/visualstudio-docs/docs/ide/deploy-copilot-to-enterprise.md

 To get started, you need:

 - This section assumes that Visual Studio 2022 [version 17.8 or later](/visualstudio/releases/2022/release-history) is already installed on the client machines.
 If it's not, refer to the guidance in the [Visual Studio Administrators Guide](https://aka.ms/vs/admin/guide) for how to deploy Visual Studio throughout your organization.
-- A valid and active GitHub Copilot for Business subscription is required for the end user whose Visual Studio 2022 instance you're installing the Github Copilot component for.
+- A valid and active GitHub Copilot for Business subscription is required for the end user whose Visual Studio 2022 instance you're installing the GitHub Copilot component for.
 [See: Managing access for GitHub Copilot for Business in your organization.](https://docs.github.com/en/copilot/managing-copilot-business/managing-access-for-copilot-business-in-your-organization)

 Options for deploying GitHub Copilot onto client machines depend on how Visual Studio is currently installed on these machines.